charmplusplus/charm/doc/charm++/manual.rst

 ``charm/include``.

 The program, of course, has to adapt its behavior to use these new control point values.
-There are two ways for a the control point values to change over time.
+There are two ways for the control point values to change over time.
 The program can request that a new phase (with its own control point values) be used whenever it wants, or the control point framework can automatically advance to a new phase periodically.